thehappycheese/nicklinref_rust/README.md

 | `LR`  | Left & Right   | `0b0000_0101`   | 5       |
 | `LS`  | Left & Single  | `0b0000_0110`   | 6       |
 | `LRS` | All            | any other value |         |

-Th `/batch/` mode is impossible to use from Excel, and would require a very complex PowerBI M script to work.
-It is intended to be used by other software (eg. The custom PowerBI visual linked above).

 There is an example batch query implementation in `__static_http/main.js` however a simplified version is shown below: